-This placement focuses on neurogenic and structurally related disorders so hours will likely be accrued in the areas of acquired language, motor speech, swallowing, voice and/or articulation.
+- Eight weeks - 40 days equivalent, including statutory holidays - At a clinical teaching site with a CE(s), as assigned by the CI. - Focuses on neurogenic and structurally related disorders - Hours will be accrued in the areas of acquired language, motor speech, swallowing, voice and/or articulation.

 Course Objectives: The purpose of this course is to continue to expand clinical experiences leading to the further development of professional skills in speech-language pathology with individuals with neurogenic and/or structurally related disorders and their families.
-By the end of this course, a student will be required to meet specific objectives detailed in the course outline at the supervised clinical practice level in an efficient and effective manner:
+By the end of this course, a student will be functioning as an intermediate learner at the supervised clinical practice level in an efficient and effective manner: